olulesi/sei-project-1/README.md

 ```

-The space bar functionality was an important piece as it is one of the main features in a Tetris game.
+The space bar functionality was an important piece as it is one of the main features of a Tetris game.

 I didn’t need to create a function I simply used the shape Counter and the shape Number to handle the functionality.